gjkliewer/fynevim/README.md

 - The command `:Pre[view]` allows for rendered previews of markdown files.
 Press `<Esc>` to exit preview mode.

 ## Standalone editor installation
-1. Ensure go is installed
+1. Install neovim.
+2. Install go.
-2. Run `make install`
+2. Run `make install`.

 ## Library usage
 Here's a minimal example of embedding a fyenvim text editor in a fyne app: